G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Input Validation

-Input Validation is a feature of the Tick It used throughout the site for form inputs.
+Input Validation is a feature of the xPress It used throughout the site for form inputs.

 <details>
 <summary>Input Validation image</summary>